Training Contract Applications

 - Draw on any legal work experience where appropriate.
 It will help you showcase real-life examples and any transferable skills you’ve gained.

-- Take a copy of your completed application form and CV for reference – they will be useful if you are invited for a training contract interview.
+- Take a copy of your completed training contract application form and CV for reference – they will be useful if you are invited for a training contract interview.

 - Customise your CV for each application.
 This will immediately make it stand out from the crowd, giving you that all-important edge.